prowler-cloud/prowler/docs/tutorials/prowler-app.md

 ---

 ### **Step 4.2: Azure Credentials**
-For Azure, Prowler App uses a Service Principal to authenticate.
-See the steps in https://docs.prowler.com/projects/prowler-open-source/en/latest/tutorials/azure/create-prowler-service-principal/ to create a Service Principal.
-Then, enter the `Tenant ID`, `Client ID` and `Client Secret` of the Service Principal.
+For Azure, Prowler App uses a service principal application to authenticate, for more information about the process of creating and adding permissions to a service principal check this [section](../getting-started/requirements.md#azure).
+When you finish creating and adding the [Entra](./azure/create-prowler-service-principal.md#assigning-the-proper-permissions) and [Subscription](./azure/subscriptions.md#assign-the-appropriate-permissions-to-the-identity-that-is-going-to-be-assumed-by-prowler) scope permissions to the service principal, enter the `Tenant ID`, `Client ID` and `Client Secret` of the service principal application.

 <img src="../../img/azure-credentials.png" alt="Azure Credentials" width="700"/>